 1.2.2 Other specifications

-The radio aspects of LTE-Advanced include the capabilities of LTE Release 8 and LTE Release 9, and information on the Release 8 and Release 9 specifications is provided.
+The radio aspects of LTE-Advanced include the capabilities of LTE Release 8 and LTE Release 9.
+Information on the Radio specifications Release 8 and Release 9 is provided in Section 1.2.2.1.